ministryofjustice/logstash-formula/README.rst

   'kibana' part of the hostname with 'elasticsearch' - override this if it is not what you want.

+- monitoring:enabled (default True)

+  Used to configure whether monitoring should be enabled/installed at all.
+  It's useful as client side of monitoring is an implicit dependency.

-- monitoring
+- monitoring:ns (future)

-  If evaluates to True than client side of monitoring will be installed.
-Later monitoring will prefix the metrics using the value of pillar.monitoring.
+  TODO: Monitoring shall prefix the metrics using this value.

 ``client``